lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-17</b> Parametric coordinate system and interpolation functions for a quadratic triangle. </figcaption>
 </figure>

+**Quadratic Quadrilateral.** **Figure 8-18** shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
+The quadratic quadrilateral is described using the two parametric coordinates (r,s).
+Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the (ξ, η) coordinates defined in this range.
+Also, the notation ξi and ηi is introduced.
+These are the parametric coordinates at the ith point.

 <figure id="Figure 8-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-18.png?raw=true width="640" alt="Figure8-18">
 </figure>
 <figcaption style="color:blue"><b>Figure 8-18</b>.
 Parametric coordinate system and interpolation functions for a quadratic quadrilateral.
 In VTK parametric coordinates (r,s) run between (0,1), hence the coordinate system shift into the (ξ, η)) parametric system ranging from (-1,1).
 Note that ξi and ηi refer to the parametric coordinates of the ith point.</figcaption>
 </figure>

-** Hexahedron.** **Figure 8-11** shows the parametric coordinate system and interpolation functions for a hexahedron cell type.
-The hexahedron is described using the three parametric coordinates (r,s,t).

-**Wedge.** **Figure 8-12** shows the parametric coordinate system and interpolation functions for a wedge cell type.
-The wedge is described using the three parametric coordinates (r,s,t).

-**Pyramid.** **Figure 8-13** shows the parametric coordinate system and interpolation functions for a pyramid cell type.
-The pyramid is described using the three parametric coordinates (r,s,t).

-**Pentagonal Prism.** **Figure 8-14** shows the parametric coordinate system and interpolation functions for a pentagonal prism cell type.
-The pentagonal prism is described using the three parametric coordinates (r,s,t).
+**Quadratic Tetrahedron.** **Figure 8-19** shows the parametric coordinate system and interpolation functions for a quadratic tetrahedron cell type.
+The quadratic tetrahedron is described using the three parametric coordinates (r,s,t).

 <figure id="Figure 8-19">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-19.png?raw=true width="640" alt="Figure8-19">